So, you want to get the most out of your Chromebook? The best way? Learn how to use a Chromebook.

-I heard that the Play store is on Chromebook and we can download Android apps.
+I heard that the Play Store available and we can download Android apps.
 Is this true?

-Yes, but not all Chromebooks will be able to receive the update.
+Yes, but not all models will be able to receive the update.
 Check out the list of Chromebooks here.

 Can I run Skype on Chromebook?

 Yes, but a limited version of it.
 It’s a web-based app, but it includes video calling as well as audio.
 Find out how to install Skype here.

 Can I play Pokemon Go on my Chromebook?

 Yes, but only if your laptop is one of the few that have received the Play store update.
 If so, you can install Pokemon Go on your Chromebook.

 Can I run Microsoft Word?